billyxs/notes.md/vim/CHEAT_SHEET.md

 @@   " repeat the last macro.
 qaq  " clear macro "a".

+:1,10norm! @a       " run macro on lines 1 - 10
+:5,$norm! @a        " run macro from line 5 to end of file :%norm! @a          " run macro on all lines :'<,'>norm! @a      " run macro on all lines of selected range :g/pattern/norm! @a " run macro on all matching patterns,

 :reg    " see register list of macros
 :reg ah " see registers "a" and "h"
 ```